-Recently I have been asked by quite a few friends and followers about gift giving and receiving.
-So with the holiday season quickly approaching, I thought I would take some time to give you some ideas and my thoughts around approaching the holidays with more intention and less stuff.
-This post I am sharing ideas on how to minimize the stuff!
+Often I am asked about gift giving and receiving over the holidays.
+I thought I would take some time to give you a few ideas and my thoughts around approaching the holidays with more intention and less stuff.
+This post I am sharing ideas on how to minimize all the wants and focus on the concept of thoughtful giving & spending quality time together as a family.

 The holidays were always celebrated in a grand way growing up.
-My parents would always go above and beyond to get us whatever we had on our list and then some.
+My parents would always go above and beyond their means to get us whatever we wanted on our list and then some.
 I remember every year, walking down the stairs on Christmas morning, and finding a colossal amount of perfectly wrapped gifts.
+My mom was the eighty’s version of Martha Stewart when it came to gift wrapping.

-Instead, you can try this…over the last several days, I have seen this idea come up on several blogs.
-A cute way to manage gifts for your loved ones or children.
+Instead, you can try this…over the last several years our family has taken a different approach to list making.
+I have seen this come up on several minimalist blogs.
+It’s a cute way to manage gifts for your children.
 Tip #2

 When it comes to receiving gifts from friends and family, I know it can be difficult to speak up about not wanting more toys, clothes, toys, toys, clothes…TOYS!
 Here’s the thing….you get to decide what comes into your house and what doesn’t.
 Communicate to your loved ones that you don’t want more stuff, instead, you can ask for – Tip #3